asllop/unibox/README.md

 This crate is `no_std`, but it uses the [`alloc`](https://doc.rust-lang.org/alloc/) crate to allocate dynamic memory inside `UniBox`.
 This is controlled via a feature, enabled by default, named `alloc`.

 If your environment doesn't provide the alloc crate, just disable the default features.
-If you do so, you won't be able to use `UniBox`.
+If you do so, you won't be able to use `UniBox` type.